Tongue and Lip Ties (ankyloglossia and aberrant frenum)

 Most patients begin oral exercises given to them by their IBCLC/SLP/OMT prior to being seen in our office and most patients require bodywork from a skilled provider (Chiropractor, CST, PT, OT) to address tensions throughout their system both before and after release.

 Please bring any pain management remedies you plan to use to your appointment.
 These may include homeopathy, Tylenol, Ibuprofen, or other remedies.
-Please discuss your plan for pain management with with your primary care providers prior to your appointment with us.
+Please discuss your plan for pain management with your primary care providers prior to your appointment with us.
 We ask that infants refrain from feeding for 1 hour prior to their appointment.

 Paperwork (click for links to pdf printable forms):